About Kick Butts Day

 What is Kick Butts Day?

-Kick Butts Day is a day of activism that empowers youth to stand out, speak up and seize control against Big Tobacco at more than 1,000 events across the United States and around the world.
+Kick Butts Day is a day of activism that empowers youth to stand out, speak up and seize control against Big Tobacco at more than 1,000 events planned by independent organizers across the United States and around the world.
+This year, Kick Butts Day is on March 19, 2014.
+Check out our activities database for ideas.

-As a teacher, youth leader, or health advocate, you can hold a Kick Butts Day event or activity for students on March 20, 2013 that can mobilize them and raise awareness about the problems of tobacco use in your school or community.
+You can organize a Kick Butts Day event or activity for youth to mobilize them and raise awareness about the problems of tobacco use in your school or community.
+Note: in order to have your event officially counted as part of Kick Butts Day, be sure to register it.

 To get started with your event, you can:

 - Come up with an idea of your own.
-Once you've completed that event, tell us about it and share your pictures and videos with us; the Kick Butts Day Team is always looking for new, creative ways to tackle Big Tobacco.
+Get creative and run with it!
+Just be sure to register your event.
+Afterwards, please tell us about it and share your pictures; the Kick Butts Day Team is always looking for new, creative ways to tackle Big Tobacco.
+We may even include your idea in our database next year!

 How does the Facebook login work?

-- New KickButtsDay.org users: You can either use your email address to create a username and password for your account, or you can click on the Facebook "Log in" icon to connect your Facebook account to KickButtsDay.org.
+- New KickButtsDay.org users: You can either use your email address to create an account or you can click on the Facebook "Log in" icon to connect your Facebook account to KickButtsDay.org.

 - Current users who already use their email address to login: If you have already logged into KickButtsDay.org using your email account, you can connect that account to your Facebook account by clicking on the Facebook icon on the screen, so long as the email address you use for KickButtsDay.org is the same as the email you use to log into Facebook.

 Every day is Kick Butts Day in the fight against Big Tobacco.
-You can use the Activity Ideas database on this website to organize events and take a stand against tobacco on any day of the year.
-However, the more events across the country that we can coordinate on March 20, 2013, the more likely we will be heard on the national stage.
+You can use the activities database to get ideas for events to take a stand against tobacco on any day of the year.
+But the more events across the country that we can coordinate on the actual day, the more likely we are to be heard on the national stage.
+Be sure to register your event!

 Our activities database includes activity examples that you can use or adapt.
-There's TONS of room for creativity.
+There is plenty of room for creativity.
 Combine activities, use one of our highlighted visuals to enhance your event, or center your event around a looming policy issue in your town or state.

-We will be frequently updating the activities database, adding fresh ideas leading up to Kick Butts Day!
+We will update the activities database with fresh ideas leading up to Kick Butts Day!
 Be sure to check back and find the latest and greatest activities!

 In the past I have ordered a hard copy of the guide.
 Why can't I do the same this year?

-We are no longer offering the Kick Butts Day guide.
-Instead, you can search our activity database and print out the activities that you're interested in.
+We are no longer offering the physical Kick Butts Day guide.
+Most of the information once found in the guide is now available on our website.
+You can search our activities database and print out the activities that you're interested in.

 How long has the Kick Butts Day program been in existence?

-This is the eighteenth annual Kick Butts Day.
+2014 marks the nineteenth annual Kick Butts Day.

 How do I contact you if I have general Kick Butts Day questions?